 This tag is used to determine whether its contents should be evaluated or not.
-In Spring Security 3.0, it can be used in two ways .
+In Spring Security 3.0, it can be used in two ways 1.
 The first approach uses a web-security expression, specified in the access attribute of the tag.
-The expression evaluation will be delegated to the SecurityExpressionHandler<FilterInvocation> defined in the application context (you should have web expressions enabled in your <http> namespace configuration to make sure this service is available).
-So, for example, you might have
+The expression evaluation will be delegated to the SecurityExpressionHandler<FilterInvocation> defined in the application context (you should have web expressions enabled in your ">htt